 \section{Resilience to Backdoor Mitigation}

-In this section, we evaluated the resilience of \ourmethod{} to the backdoor defense methods without using backdoor detection.
-In our experiments, we considered five types of backdoor defenses (mitigation or unlearning) as summarized in \cite{backdoorsurvey}: Preprocessing-based Defenses, Model Reconstruction, Poison Suppression, and Certified Backdoor Defense, which are not based on backdoor detection, such as trigger inversion or weight analysis.
-We selected a total of six typical defense methods across these four types: DeepSweep (DS)\cite{zeng2020deepsweep}, Fine-pruning (FP)~\cite{fine-purning}, NAD~\cite{NAD}, GangSweep (GS)~\cite{zhu2020gangsweep}, DBD~\cite{du2019robust}, RAB~\cite{rab}, and compared their performance on defending the selected backdoor attacks before and after the \ourmethod{} enhancement.
+In this section, we evaluated the resilience of \ourmethod{} to backdoor defense methods that do not rely on backdoor detection.
+In our experiments, we considered not only the five types of backdoor defenses (mitigation or unlearning) as summarized in \cite{backdoorsurvey}: Preprocessing-based Defenses, Model Reconstruction, Poison Suppression, and Certified Backdoor Defense, which are not based on backdoor detection techniques such as trigger inversion or weight analysis, but also an emerging category, Training Procedure Defense.
+We selected a total of seven representative defense methods across these six types: DeepSweep (DS)\cite{zeng2020deepsweep}, Fine-pruning (FP)\cite{fine-purning}, NAD~\cite{NAD}, GangSweep (GS)\cite{zhu2020gangsweep}, DBD\cite{du2019robust}, RAB~\cite{rab}, ABL~\cite{ABL}, and compared their performance in defending against the chosen backdoor attacks before and after the \ourmethod{} enhancement.

 We measured the ASRs of backdoors after the backdoor mitigation on the models (VGG16) poisoned by the selected backdoor attacks with or without the \ourmethod{} enhancement, respectively.
 Here, for each defense method, we selected a backdoor attack that has been shown to effectively evade the respective defense in previous studies to demonstrate the enhancement by \ourmethod{} does not reduce its effectiveness to evade the respective defense methods.